Mold Removal: Do Bleach and Peroxide Kill Mold?

 How to Kill Mold with Detergent and Water

 By scrubbing, you can clean off the mold on non-porous surfaces using a mixture of warm water and detergent.
+Avoid drain cleaners but regular detergent is worth a try before using bleach to kill mold.

 Mold Removal with Baking Soda

 Baking soda is mild, harmless, natural, and a safe household cleaner that is effective at killing mold.
 Moreover, it can kill different mold species in combination with vinegar.
+Before using bleach to kill mold, try Baking Soda!

 - First, add one-quarter tablespoon of baking soda into a water spray bottle.